-Due to the large growth in student enrolments, the school currently is implementing an enrolment strategy developed in conjunction with Middle Park, Port Melbourne, South Melbourne and St Kilda Park Primary Schools.
+Due to the large growth in student enrolments, the school currently is implementing an enrolment strategy developed in conjunction with Middle Park, Port Melbourne, South Melbourne, South Melbourne Park and St Kilda Park Primary Schools.
 This strategy attempts to ease the pressure on the school's physical resources.
 This is important given the limited space available on the site occupied by the school.
 Its historic building, dating from 1873, has been upgraded and refurbished and provides large, light-filled and attractive classrooms.

 During 2010 the school's facilities were increased with the addition 8 'non-permanent' classrooms to cope with the increase in enrolment.
 In September 2004, the school reclaimed a small triangle of land behind the David Hatherell Hall, which had been used by Port Phillip Council as a playground.
 The installation of another 6 'non-permanent' classrooms was completed in 2014.
 2017 saw the removal of these 6 'non permanent' classrooms which were replaced with two three-storey buildings with bridges connecting the two upper levels.

 Out of Schools Hours Program, run by Camp Australia, operates from the David Hatherell Hall.
 Learning technology, combining computer use, internet and other communication technologies, have been introduced forming an integral part of curriculum delivery and support.
 Each classroom has a large bank of networked computers.
 All teachers have notebooks and the whole school has wireless connectivity.

 In 2001, the School Council commissioned a multi- stage Master Plan for the school grounds, In 2005 synthetic grass was installed on the mini oval and a third playground was built.
 A new perimeter fence and secure bike stalls were erected.
 The replastered walls of Wesleyan Hall were painted.